 Now he uses the innovative skills he learned while on his course to run his international supply business, which involves distributing Chinese-made products to the US.

-6. Global network
+6. Develop a global network

 This is a sponsored article, paid for by the featured business school(s).

-Image: ©bingdian/iStock
+Image: ©zhaojiankang/iStock